lbaitemple/ubuntu-server-bionic-rpi-3-b-plus/README.md

 Username: **ubuntu**
 Password: **ubuntu**

 SSH is enabled by default, so you can login directly after first boot.
-However, it is recommended to use a HDMI screen to upgrade the system first.
+However, it is recommended to connect to ethernet and use a HDMI screen to upgrade the system first.

 ```
 sudo apt-get update